t0-git/all_in_one_place/Web/JWT.md

 - Change the algorithm to None.
 - Change the content of the claims in the body with whatever you want e.g.: email: attacker@gmail.com
 - Send the request with the modified token and check the result.

+- If it doesn't work, try to remove the signature.